neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 >
 > The extra couple hours I could spend polishing it won’t make a massive difference in the number of people who read and benefit from this post.
 Perfectionism is a tough habit to break so you have to set time limits and force yourself to just put things out there even if they aren’t 100% perfect."

-<h3 style="color:#6495ed;"> | July 24, 2017 </h3>
+<h3 style="color:#6495ed;"> On Authenticity | July 24, 2017 </h3>

+During my 8 months I want to experiment with an initiative involving authenticity, specifically, in being more authentic in the face of prescriptive gender norms.

+Most people would describe me as a naturally cheery person.
+I would agree with this characterization.
+But part of me wonders if this personality was devised to better comply with gender stereotypes about how women behave.

+What would it be like if I focused more on reacting authentically rather than agreeably, rather than fulfilling invisible gender norms?

-<h3 style="color:#6495ed;"> | July 23, 2017 </h3>
+<h3 style="color:#ff9900;"> Needing a Personal Rubric | July 23, 2017 </h3>

-<h3 style="color:#6495ed;"> | July 22, 2017 </h3>
+Now that I'm graduating and a good number of my friends are transitioning into jobs, I can't help think, what's the point?
+What's the end goal?
+What means "we've made it"?
+Of course, this is the typical student mindset; we want a number or some sort of indicator to quantify our performance.

+At 23, Tina Fey was working at the Y.M.C.A, JK Rowling was broke, and Walt Disney had just declared bankruptcy.
+Similarly, a bunch of other people who we'll never know of because they're still in sub-par / not famous conditions, also had the same plight at the same time.
+The problem with life is, there isn't really *any* real performance indicators in the present -- only one in retrospect -- and what use is that to someone at time t at a fork in a decision tree?

+I think in this social-media driven world, it's incredibly important to have an objective, absolute set of judgments to assess oneself by.

+Further, sometimes it's fun to think about what we'd have our kids do when we raise them -- I have this conversation all the time with both male and female friends, and it's *so* interesting hearing the different way kids are raised.

+This, naturally makes me wonder: what's the end goal?
+Why is it important for them to do thing X, Y, or Z?

+For this reason, I think it would be insanely useful to draft a rubric of what I perceive to be an accomplished life -- at least at this point in my life.

+That being said, I don't know what it means to have a rubric -- is that a strength or a shackle?
+Any kind of rubric Tina Fey would have written at age 23 would have __hugely__ undermined her potential.

+__To be continued as an actual post!__

 <h3 style="color:#6495ed;"> | July 21, 2017 </h3>
 <h3 style="color:#6495ed;"> | July 20, 2017 </h3>
 <h3 style="color:#6495ed;"> | July 19, 2017 </h3>
+TO-DO

-<h3 style="color:#6495ed;"> West Windsor Plainsboro Represent! | July 18, 2017 </h3>
+<h3 style="color:#6495ed;">  On Sensitivity | July 18, 2017 </h3>

-Throwback to when my high school [got in the New York Times](https://www.nytimes.com/2015/12/26/nyregion/reforms-to-ease-students-stress-divide-a-new-jersey-school-district.html?mcubz=2){:target="_blank"} for being too competitive =(.
+A note to self, that when addressing sensitive issues, it's *so* important to be careful about not hurting people's feelings, because you never know what could trigger some sort of strong emotion.

 <h3 style="color:#6495ed;"> When EQ > IQ | July 17, 2017 </h3>

 > > "Most firms hire for technical IQ-type skills.
-Eventually, the same firms shift towards promoting people for EQ skills." -- Victor Cheng
+Eventually, the same firms shift towards promoting people for EQ skills."
+> > -- Victor Cheng

 <h3 style="color:#6495ed;"> A Guilty Ex-Vegetarian | July 16, 2017 </h3>

-It remains the case that the healthiest option I find the most tasty is indeed some sort of grilled Chipotle bowl or

-.
-I stopped last month and ha
+After about 3 years of not eating meat, I recently went back to eating meat and it's a meh experience.
+I thought I'd feel ...free... but instead I more or less feel guilty.
+More on this later.
+That being said, despite having the freedom to eat meat, I think my diet will remain ~90% vegetarian.

 <h3 style="color:#6495ed;"> On Happiness | July 15, 2017 </h3>

-> > "Happiness is not having what you want, but wanting what you have." -- Friedrich Nietzsche
+> > "Happiness is not having what you want, but wanting what you have."
+> > -- Friedrich Nietzsche

-<h3 style="color:#6495ed;"> One Coin Loophole | July 15, 2017 </h3>
+<h3 style="color:#6495ed;">  | July 15, 2017 </h3>

-In her podcast, Gretchen tells a story about coins:

-> > Say you have 10 coins.
-Are you rich?
-Well, no. What if you add 1 coin?
-Okay, still no. What if you add another coin?
-You keep adding 1 coin by 1 coin.
-Finally, you have to say that you can't be rich unless you keep adding 1 coin.
-One coin by one coin, a person becomes rich and only by the addition of that one coin does she get the growing heap.

-This is the *One Coin Loophole*.

-The 1 coin loophole is saying on a given day, ‘well, what does it matter if I skip 1 coin?
-Doesn’t matter, I’ll skip it.
-Which is *true*, but the irony is that, it’s only 1 coin by 1 coin, small incremental, seemingly non-important action, that gets the desired growing heap.
-Aka, it's only one trip to the gym by one trip to the gym that you get the benefits and riches that come from going to the gym.
+TO-DO

-<h3 style="color:#6495ed;"> On Aging | July 14, 2017 </h3>
+<h3 style="color:#6495ed;">  | July 14, 2017 </h3>

-"Inside every old person is a young person wondering what happened."

-Read more answers to *What Part of Aging Do You Wish Someone Had Warned You About?* here TO-DO INSERT LINK.
+TO-DO

 <h3 style="color:#6495ed;"> On Communication | July 13, 2017 </h3>

 > > "Every act of communication is an act of tremendous courage in which we give ourselves over to two parallel possibilities: the possibility of planting into another mind a seed sprouted in ours and watching it blossom into a breathtaking flower of mutual understanding; and the possibility of being wholly misunderstood, reduced to a withering weed."
+> > --- Edmond & Nicole!
+(But mostly Edmond 😛)

 <h3 style="color:#6495ed;"> Blog Dreams | July 12, 2017 </h3>